jsg203/jsg203.GitHub.io/QualityControlJMP.md

 ## Pull, Pop, Pour!

+<img src="images/CoorsLightBeer.jpg?raw=true"/>

 **Project description:** My team has been asked by the Coors Brewing Company to be quality control consultants.
-<img src="images/CoorsLightBeer.jpg?raw=true"/>
+Coors Brewing Company manufactures cans to package their beer.

 ### 1. You can have sections and text.